StefanieSwz/fake-news-classification/docs/docs/run_local.md

 ### Vertex AI

+General idea: Each time we push code to main, the latest image is built and tagged as"latest" in the Artifact registry.
+The `config/config_cpu.yaml` has the link to that image in the Cloud and can then be run with Vertex AI on the latest code.

-1. Check that `config_cpu.yaml` and/or `config_gpu.yaml` are in `config/`. `config_cpu.yaml` specifies the machine type we are using (`n1-highnem-2`) and the docker image saved in the Artifact registry `europe-west3-docker.pkg.dev/mlops-fakenews/mlops-fakenews-container/trainer:latest`. `config_gpu.yaml` uses the same image but as machine type `n1-standard-8` and specifies additionally the accelerator type as `NVIDIA_TESLA_T4`.
+Check that `config_cpu.yaml` and/or `config_gpu.yaml` are in `config/`. `config_cpu.yaml` specifies the machine type we are using (`n1-highnem-2`) and the docker image saved in the Artifact registry `europe-west3-docker.pkg.dev/mlops-fakenews/mlops-fakenews-container/trainer:latest`. `config_gpu.yaml` uses the same image but as machine type `n1-standard-8` and specifies additionally the accelerator type as `NVIDIA_TESLA_T4`.

+#### CPU
-2. Train in the cloud on a CPU by `gcloud ai custom-jobs create --region=europe-west3 --display-name=train-run --config=config/config_cpu.yaml --service-account=sa-mlops@mlops-fakenews.iam.gserviceaccount.com` optionally specify parameters: `--args train.epochs=1`
+Train in the cloud on a CPU by

+`gcloud ai custom-jobs create --region=europe-west3 --display-name=train-run --config=config/config_cpu.yaml --service-account=sa-mlops@mlops-fakenews.iam.gserviceaccount.com`

+optionally specify parameters: `--args "train.epochs=1 train.batch_size=16"`

+#### GPU (Theoretically)
-Train in the cloud on a GPU by `gcloud ai custom-jobs create --region=europe-west1 --display-name=test-run-gpu-3 --config=config/config_gpu.yaml --service-account=sa-mlops@mlops-fakenews.iam.gserviceaccount.com`.
+Train in the cloud on a GPU by

+`gcloud ai custom-jobs create --region=europe-west1 --display-name=test-run-gpu-3 --config=config/config_gpu.yaml --service-account=sa-mlops@mlops-fakenews.iam.gserviceaccount.com`

  Note that setting the right region (`europe-west1`) is important to access the GPU.

-3. Monitor on GCP: `Vertex AI > Training > Custom Jobs > View Logs`.
+Monitor on GCP: `Vertex AI > Training > Custom Jobs > View Logs`.
 Also here navigate to the region you specified in the gcloud command.

 ### Compute Engine

 To train on a GPU, we selected an image with Nvidia drivers and Pytorch (`c0-deeplearning-common-cu121-v20240627-debian-11-py310`) to create a Virtual Machine with 100GB storage and `n1-standard-8` machine type.
 When starting The VM for the first time you are prompted: `install nvidia driver?[y/n]` and then type `y`.
 Git is already installed, `nvidia-smi` and `conda`are available.

+Make sure that the service account credentials (`service_account_credentials.json`) are uploaded into the VM.

 The rest of the training is analoug to local training.

+Start compute engine by `gcloud compute ssh --zone "asia-east2-c" "mlops-gpu-t4" --project "mlops-fakenews"`